Unity-Technologies/ziva-vfx-utils/docs/zBuilder_tutorials.rst

     utils.clean_scene()

 **clean_scene()** is a utility function to remove all of the Ziva footprint in the scene.
-If you look in the scene the Ziva solver nodes should now be gone.
+The scene should now be clear of Ziva solver nodes.

 Now that we have a scene with just geometry in it, let's see what happens when we apply that same builder.